-Often patients tent to avoid experiencing the trauma of a hospital background and get stressed about staying there for long.
-In cases where the remedy or solution can be suggested from a distance the patient is sure to feel relaxed, better and experience a lot of satisfaction.
+Often patients tend to avoid experiencing the trauma of a hospital background and get stressed about staying there for long.
+In cases where the remedy or solution can be suggested from a distance, the patient is sure to feel relaxed, better and experience a lot of satisfaction.

-Not only for patients, these Telehealth services prove to be highly beneficial for other healthcare stakeholders like doctors, administrators, insurance agents, nursing staff etc.
+Not only for patients, but these Telehealth services also prove to be highly beneficial for other healthcare stakeholders like doctors, administrators, insurance agents, nursing staff, etc.

-With the Store and Forward mechanism, all documents can be easily uploaded on the digital media.
+With the Store and Forward mechanism, all documents can be easily uploaded on digital media.